 We started our work in 2015 with a survey, asking our community what it needed to become more supportive of people living with dementia and their families.
 A clear need was education – creating a more knowledgeable, aware community.
 A second need was the creation of social engagement opportunities for people living with dementia.
 Our awareness programs and engagement opportunities grew out of the needs expressed in the 2015 survey.

-Our goal is to open doors for people living with dementia by raising awareness of this brain disease, fostering supportive environments, and creating meaningful interactions.
+Dementia is an umbrella term for a condition related to a decline in cognitive skills.
+Over 400 types of dementia exist, with Alzheimer’s being the most common (60% – 80%) and Lewy body dementia being the second most common.
+Our goal is to open doors for people living with dementia by raising awareness of this condition, fostering supportive environments, and creating meaningful interactions.

 - A community that is aware of and understands dementia is accepting and willing to help